getinstancemz/flowymotion/README.md

 You can work from within the repo directory (`flowymotion`) that this clone will create.
 If you're using a Docker enviroment as described in this document (ie from `flowymotion/`) then that directory will become available to the container.
 You should therefore save your Workflowy emails to a subdirectory here so that they can be found by the script.

 ## Setup
 You will need to build the docker image and add some configuration to a file at `conf/flowymotion.json`

 ### Configuration
-You need an API key and a workspace id.
+You need an API key and a workspace id from **Motion**.
 You can generate an API key in the [Motion API settings](https://app.usemotion.com/web/settings/api) section.
 If you do not already have a workspace id, Flowymotion provides a quick tool to list the available workspaces in your account -- see below for that

+If you intend to write to **Todoist** you'll also need a key.
+Again, you can find this in [Settings](https://app.todoist.com/app/settings/integrations/developer).
+The configuration sample also specifies a default project -- this field is not used at present

 Copy across the sample configuration file.